gbif/hp-swissnatcoll/en/dagi-attributes-format.md

 </head>

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #31708f; background-color: #d9edf7; border-color: #bce8f1;">
-ℹ️ This page covers the formats of the attributes in DAGI, which means what kind of data is accepted in a given attribute.
+ℹ️ This page covers the formats of the attributes in DAGI, clarifying how to write the data in the import file.
 </div>

 # Formats

-- Free text : any character of your keyboard, it can be letters, numbers, spaces, punctuation marks, and symbols.
+- **Free text** : any character of your keyboard, it can be letters, numbers, spaces, punctuation marks, and symbols.
-- Integer : only whole numbers, no decimals.
+- **Integer** : only whole numbers, no decimals.
-- Float : any number, can be a whole number or a decimal number.
+- **Float** : any number, can be a whole number or a decimal number.

 # Mandatory attributes